tpfaff100/Oscillo/README.md

 # Oscillo

-20260619Ver02 released and has the following improvements Simulator of an analog computer / synthesizer / laser imaging system using trig waveforms and combinations
+Simulator of an analog computer / synthesizer / laser imaging system using trig waveforms and combinations

+20260619Ver02 has been released and has the following improvements

 Code and functional updates:
 - Added Presets to allow loading of files to generate waveforms